djhojd/hackerrank-js/README.md

 # hackerrank-js

-My Hackerrank solutions using JavaScript
+HackerRank solutions using JavaScript tested with Jest